Jet Age: Military aviation

 Military aviation had entered the jet age somewhat earlier, during the closing stages of World War II.
 In the early postwar years, the increasing use of jet aircraft had little significant impact, serving mainly to continue the slow but steady improvements in performance seen in the past.
 Supersonic flight brought about a step change in aircraft performance.
 The Bell X-1, first to break the sound barrier in level flight, was an experimental rocket-powered type, and production jets which followed it into service could fly little faster.
 The first jet aircraft designed from the outset for supersonic flight was the British Fairey Delta 2.
-On March 10, 1956, it became the first aircraft to fly faster than 1,000 miles per hour, heralding an era of "fast jets" typically limited to a speed of Mach 2.2 by the engineering materials available.
+On March 10, 1956, it became the first aircraft to fly faster than 1,000 mph, heralding an era of "fast jets" typically limited to a speed of Mach 2.2 by the engineering materials available.
 As jets became faster, their armament changed from guns to missiles.
 Avionics systems became more complex with radar, fire-control and other systems.
 Aircraft became larger and more expensive, and so were required to do more to make them economical.
 All this profoundly affected the nature of military strategy during the Cold War.